Popular fears aside, businesses often eager for migrant workers

 Two years after moving from Damascus to Huddersfield in northern England, the 19 year-old's plans for a well-paid career contrast with concerns among some Britons that migrants are a drag on the country's economy and public services.

-"I feel like I have to pay back the favour that this country has given me," she said.
+"I feel like I have to pay back the favor that this country has given me," she said.
 "They saved my life.
 I can't thank the UK enough."

-Across Europe, employers have largely welcomed a stream of young and often well-educated foreign workers who are helping to offset the ageing of the population.
+Across Europe, employers have largely welcomed a stream of young and often well-educated foreign workers who are helping to offset the aging of the population.

 Britain this week said net migration levels hit a record high of 330,000 in the year to March as workers from other EU countries and from outside the bloc flocked to take up jobs.